-Dribble is a job board/marketplace for freelance designers: it gives you the opportunity to apply to hundreds of jobs but you must be careful because not all the offers are meant for freelancers.
-Spend some time on Dribble and you may find something that suits your needs and your experience.
+Dribble is a job board/marketplace for freelance designers: it allows you to apply to hundreds of jobs, but you must be careful because not all the offers are meant for freelancers.
+Spend some time on Dribble, and you may find something that suits your needs and your experience.

 Translators out there, ProZ.com is the place for you.
 Join the biggest community of translators in the World, browse the job offers, and start earning money.
-Bear in mind: ProZ.com is not for amateurs but for professional translators looking for remote gigs, so if you’re not serious or if you wanna try to become a translator without sufficient skills, you may not want to spend time on ProZ.com where the competition is high and freelancers are extremely skilled.
+Bear in mind: ProZ.com is not for amateurs but professional translators looking for remote gigs, so if you’re not serious or if you want to try to become a translator without sufficient skills, you may not want to spend time on ProZ.com where the competition is high, and freelancers are extremely skilled.

-The look of TranslatorsCafe is not appealing but this website has been around for ages and it provides great remote job offers for freelance translators.
-Create a profile, add your skills, and receive customised job offers based on your language skills.
+The look of TranslatorsCafe is not appealing, but this website has been around for ages, and it provides great remote job offers for freelance translators.
+Create a profile, add your skills, and receive customized job offers based on your language skills.

 22. Media Bistro

 Media Bistro is one of the most famous places to find marketing-related jobs for freelancers.
-It’s used by some of the most famous companies such as HBO or CondeNast to name a few, and it’s incredibly easy to use: browse the offers, create a profile and send your resume.
+It’s used by some of the most famous companies such as HBO or CondeNast, to name a few, and it’s straightforward to use: browse the offers, create a profile and send your resume.
 Just type “remote” into the keyword search bar and start applying.

-SolidGigs is not a classical website to find freelancing jobs: it’s a curated list of hand-picked freelance jobs updated nearly every single day and freelancers can subscribe at a fixed price.
+SolidGigs is not a classical website to find freelancing jobs: it’s a curated list of hand-picked freelance jobs updated nearly every day, and freelancers can subscribe at a fixed price.